VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 > 5) Switchable "user profiles" instead of "user accounts", which are an artifact of giant shared computer systems.
 User profile just contains personalized settings and can be located anywhere, including removable media so you can take yours to other computers.
 If you want to keep things safe from others, encrypt them.
 Otherwise there are no permissions except those applied to applications themselves.

 ### Local Backups By Default

+### Physical Interaction

+I also think the boundaries of physical and digital should be more blurred.
+I'd love if I could set a book on my desk and search though it for an idea or concept by mere image recognition of the cover, or if it's an unknown book at least being able to digest any pages shown to it explicitly.
+Say a section was highlighted?
+It would be great if that were automatically added to a *personal journal file of sorts* for future reference, especially if related data were automatically associated with online sources, or links made to people who are interested in similar subjects.

 ## Creating New Information Sucks